100 North Main

 100 North Main is the tallest building in Memphis, Tennessee.
 At 430 feet, (131m) it has 37 floors and stands bordering Adams Avenue, North Second Street, and North Main.
 The building is currently totally vacant and closed to public entry.
 Plans for renovation to convert the building to hotel and apartments have repeatedly failed.
 The building stands abandoned and fenced off as of May 2016.
 The building has been condemned by Shelby County Environmental Court since late 2015 when it was discovered that chunks of concrete were falling from the building's exterior walls, as well as the elevators being inoperable and the fire safety systems not being up to code or functional.
 It was listed on the National Register of Historic Places in 2015.

 History

-Finished in 1965, 100 North Main has remained a focal point of the Memphis riverfront skyline.
-The building was designed by Robert Lee Hall, the architect of Memphis' largest office building (based on square footage), Clark Tower, as well as Patterson Hall at the University of Memphis.

-100 North Main is an almost identical, taller version of the 633 Building in downtown Milwaukee, Wisconsin.

-Due to its proximity to various municipal buildings, 100 North Main's tenant base consisted primarily of attorneys, title companies, and various other professionals involved with government business and the courts.